12 Ways To Build Healthy Workplace Relationships

 Always Give Your Full Attention

 If a coworker is talking to you, you should give them your full attention.
 This is going to be a major sign of respect.
-It’s true that we live in an age of continuous distractions.
+We indeed live in an age of continuous distractions.
 The main culprit of all the distractions is our phones, right?